-TYPE OF MOTION PURPOSE INTERRUPT SECOND DEBATABLE VOTE Adjourn To end the committee meeting.
-No Yes No Simple Amend To change part of the language in a main motion.
-No Yes Yes Simple Amend by substitution To alter a main motion by completely rewriting it, while preserving its intent.
+Amend by substitution To alter a main motion by completely rewriting it, while preserving its intent.
 No Yes Yes Simple Appeal ruling of chair To challenge a decision the chair has made about the rules of order.
 Yes Yes Yes Simple Information, point of To be allowed to ask a question about a motion being discussed, not to offer information.
 Yes No No None Main motion An idea a committee member wants the committee to put into practice.
 No Yes Yes Varies Order of the day To make the committee return to its agenda if it gets onto another track.
 Yes No No None Order, point of To request clarification of rules of order when it appears they are being broken.
-Yes No No None

-To ask the chair about how to do something according to rules of Parliamentary inquiry order.
+Yes No No None Parliamentary inquiry To ask the chair about how to do something according to rules of order.
 Yes No No None Previous question To stop debate and vote right now on whatever motion is at hand.
 No Yes No Two-thirds Privilege, personal To make a personal request of the chair or the committee.
 If urgent No No None Reconsider To reopen for debate a motion previously passed.
 No Yes Yes Simple Refer, commit To halt debate, send motion to subcommittee or ad hoc committee before vote.
 No Yes Yes Simple Remove from the table To resume consideration of a motion previously tabled before the time set.
 No Yes No Simple Rescind, repeal To void the effect of a motion previously passed.
 No Yes Yes Two-thirds Table To put off further consideration of a motion until a later date and time.
 No Yes No Simple Withdraw a motion To allow a motion's maker to take back that motion after debate has begun.
 Yes No No Unanimous